2020 Dauphin Branch Executive

-The Dauphin Branch Annual General Meeting will be held on Thursday, January 24th at the Family History Centre, 403 Whitmore Ave.
+The Dauphin Branch Annual General Meeting was held on Thursday, January 24, 2020 at the Family History Centre, 403 Whitmore Ave.
 W., Dauphin, MB at 7:00 pm.
-The agenda includes presentation of committee reports, election of officers and discussion of activities for the upcoming year.
+The agenda included presentation of committee reports, election of officers and discussion of activities for the upcoming year.

 United Empire Loyalist Plaque Dedication – Riverside Cemetery, Dauphin

 On Saturday, September 8, 2018 a Plaque Dedication Ceremony was held at the Riverside Cemetery in Dauphin.
 It honoured three families from the Dauphin area known to be descended from United Empire Loyalists – McPhee, Scrase and Strang.
 Riverside is the first cemetery in Manitoba to have one of the plaques installed, donated by the local history group in memory of Margaret Scrase.
 The title “United Empire Loyalist” is given to American Loyalists who resettled in British North America during or after the American Revolution.
 They left behind homes, businesses, developed farms and most of their possessions accumulated during their time in the 13 colonies, to start over as Canada’s first refugees.
 The Assiniboine Branch of the UELAC is planning more plaque dedications in the coming months.(Information courtesy of the Dauphin Herald newspaper).